 Under Michigan law, you have the right to recover compensation through a personal lawsuit when you have suffered an injury.
 This requires you to build a case that proves someone else is legally liable for causing your injury, either intentionally or through negligence.
 Moreover, you must be aware of Michigan laws that will affect your case.
 Personal injuries can often be serious and at times, can even be fatal or result in permanent and lifelong disability.
-Whatever type of injury you may be facing, Royal Oak, MI personal injury attorney Marc J. Shefman has the skills and experience to help his clients achieve a successful result in their case and can answer your questions about the law and your rights.
+Whatever type of injury you may be facing, West Bloomfield, MI personal injury attorney Marc J. Shefman has the skills and experience to help his clients achieve a successful result in their case and can answer your questions about the law and your rights.

 Michigan Personal Injury Lawsuits